 Three main candidates: Ronald Reagan (R), Jimmy Carter (D), and John Anderson (I, former R).
 Reagan was the clear frontrunner among Republicans.

-The puzzle in brief: We have a valid logical form.
-We have true premises (evaluated before the election).
-Yet the conclusion seems false.
+The puzzle in brief: we have a valid logical form; we have true premises; yet the conclusion seems false.
 How can this be?

 The key to understanding McGee's example is seeing how nested conditionals differ structurally from simple ones.